-Software Defined Networking (SDN) concepts are alive and well in the indomitable march to 5G.
-Control plane to data plane separation, network programmability and closed-loop automation techniques are being defined, developed and tested in numerous PoCs and early trials.
+Software-Defined Networking (SDN) concepts are alive and well in the indomitable march to 5G.
+Control plane to data plane separation, network programmability, and closed-loop automation techniques are being defined, developed and tested in numerous PoCs and early trials.
 The specification bodies and open source organizations are cooperating to define the architectures and protocols required for next-generation wireless.
-One of the more prominent open source projects in the 5G space is ONAP (the Linux Foundation’s Open network Automation Project) which is developing the SDN-C and APP-C controllers, based on OpenDaylight.
-More recently, ONAP is working to develop the OpenDaylight-based SDN-R controller, which is the focus for this article.
+One of the more prominent open source projects in the 5G space is ONAP (the Linux Foundation’s Open Network Automation Project) which is developing the SDN-C and APP-C controllers, based on OpenDaylight.
+More recently, ONAP is working to develop the OpenDaylight-based SDN-R controller, which is the focus of this article.

 The SDN-R project is aimed specifically at wireless transport SDN.
 “Transport SDN” is the concept of multiplexing and carrying multiple services or network slices across the backhaul network, usually over a geographic distance, a fundamental concept in 5G networking.
 The “R” stands for radio.
 SDN-R is concerned specifically with coordinating the functionality needed to support services traversing Optical or Microwave networks.
 Although a new group in ONAP, SDN-R builds on several years of work and earlier trials within the ONF (Open Networking Foundation).
 This is welcomed cooperation between two different standardization groups, something we need to see more of in the orchestration space.